 Using SuperSaaS day-to-day

-Now that you have a functional online booking system, you might want to take a look at some tips on Working with your schedule day-to-day.
-Although you can design your own workflow with SuperSaaS, this section also focuses on a few common operational processes that may be of use to you.
+Now that you have a fully functional online booking system, you may want to take a look at some tips on Working with your schedule day-to-day.
+You can design your own workflow with SuperSaaS, and this section also focuses on a few common operational processes that may be of use to you.